Whole-Home Humidifiers in Boulder/Denver

 A properly sized, professionally installed, quality central humidifier can play an important role in improving your home’s indoor air quality, or IAQ.
 Reducing the viability of airborne viruses and bacteria, decreasing your chance of catching a cold or the flu, are among the many benefits of having the right humidity levels in your home.
 Standard, flow-through humidifiers are by far the most commonly installed central humidification product.
 These products are popular for their affordability and reliability and are healthy to use in our dry Colorado climate.
-For customers who need to control humidity more precisely, we also carry high performance central steam humidifiers.
-Both of these types of products are designed to be installed on central forced-air heating systems, which in our area most commonly use a gas furnace.
+For customers who need to control humidity more precisely, we carry high performance central steam humidifiers.
+Both of these types of products are designed to be installed on central forced air heating systems, which in our area most commonly use a gas furnace.

 The advantages of adding more humidity to your indoor air during the heating season are several.